Frequently Asked Questions

 When placing residents together, we are looking to pair students who can maintain civility and respect based on some basic lifestyle similarities.
 After move-in, your RC will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
 After the discussion, you and your roommate will complete a roommate agreement that your RC will keep on file in case further discussion becomes necessary.

 - Communicate with your roommate in an effort to rectify the problem.

 - If after that conversation, roommates cannot work their problems out, you should speak with your Resident Coordinator about mediation.

 - If mediation is unsuccessful, you can discuss a possible room change with your Resident Coordinator.
 Room changes ARE NOT permitted before September 2, 2013 and must be officially approved by the Office of Campus Housing.
 An improper room change will be considered a violation of the Housing Agreement and disciplinary action may be taken.

 Housing & Campus Resources

 All students residing on campus must be on one of the University’s meal plans except for seniors and graduate students living in Main Hall.
-Upperclassmen may change their choice of the meal plan until Wednesday, September 4, 2013.
+Upperclassmen may change their choice of the meal plan until the add/drop period ends each semseter.
 All first year students are required to be on the 19 meal plan during their first year.